Navyashree-21/Traffic-light-controller/README.md

 | S2    | Red      | Green    | 10 sec   |
 | S3    | Red      | Yellow   | 3 sec    |

+For simulation and synthesis
+-use quartus prime/vivado with the help of FPGA(zedboard)